HenSch90/SiD/Modul-F3_Mobilität.md

 ka:

+vc:

-vc1: SHOW q1 IF ainfaus = 1 or ainfaus = MISSING
+SHOW q1 IF ainfaus = 1 or ainfaus = MISSING

-vc2: SHOW q2 IF ainfaus ge 2
+SHOW q2 IF ainfaus ge 2

 av: